lbgracioso/responder/README.md

 GNU GENERAL PUBLIC LICENSE

 ## Author
-This project was created on 2024 by (Lucas Gracioso)[https://lbgracioso.net].
+This project was created on 2024 by [Lucas Gracioso](https://lbgracioso.net).